Knock Off Trump Hats & Flags Being Held Up At U.S. Customs Due To Tariffs, Chinese Manufacturers Claim

-Unauthorized, unofficial, or “knock off” Chinese Make America Great Again hats and Trump 2020 flags are being delayed in delivery to their American buyers, Business Insider reports.
-This news comes amidst the beginnings of a United States / China trade war marked by broad tariffs against each other’s exports, targeting everything from seafood, beer, and wine to – most importantly in this case – textiles and apparel.
+Unauthorized, unofficial, or knock-off Chinese Make America Great Again hats and Trump 2020 flags are being delayed in delivery to their American buyers, Business Insider reports.
+This news comes amidst the beginnings of a United States/China trade war marked by broad tariffs against each other’s exports, targeting everything from seafood, beer, and wine to – most importantly in this case – textiles and apparel.

 Chinese textile manufacturers and suppliers have taken to giving their side of the story to state broadcaster Global Times to bemoan the impact that the tariffs are having on their export business.